TowneSquare/ts-crosschain-protocol/README.md

 ---

 ### **lendingSpoke/**
-Houses the **Spoke** contracts, which represent user-facing components deployed on external chains.
+Houses the **SpokeController** contracts, which represent user-facing components deployed on external chains.
-Each Spoke interacts with the Hub to synchronize liquidity and execute cross-chain lending operations.
+Each SpokeController interacts with the Hub to synchronize liquidity and execute cross-chain lending operations.

-- `Spoke.sol` — serves as the cross-chain entry point for user actions such as deposits, withdrawals, and borrows.
+- `SpokeController.sol` — serves as the cross-chain entry point for user actions such as deposits, withdrawals, and borrows.
 It communicates with the **Hub** contract via **Wormhole messaging**, manages local token custody and optimistic finality logic, and ensures seamless cross-chain state synchronization.
-- `SpokeGetters.sol` — Provides read-only getter functions for retrieving key configuration details of the Spoke contract, such as chain IDs, hub address, and default gas settings.
+- `SpokeGetters.sol` — Provides read-only getter functions for retrieving key configuration details of the SpokeController contract, such as chain IDs, hub address, and default gas settings.
-- `SpokeState.sol` — Defines and manages the **state structure** for the Spoke contract, storing essential variables like chain configuration, hub linkage, and Wormhole messaging parameters.
+- `SpokeState.sol` — Defines and manages the **state structure** for the SpokeController contract, storing essential variables like chain configuration, hub linkage, and Wormhole messaging parameters.

 ---